Martyn Rooney: Career

 Born and raised in Thornton Heath, London, the second of four children born to Marie (née Martyn) and Liam Rooney Sr., Irish immigrants from Sligo and Westmeath, respectively, Rooney started running for Croydon Harriers just before starting his secondary school, The John Fisher School.
 He attended St James the Great Primary School, Thornton Heath where his mum teaches.
 As a result, he became an avid Crystal Palace F.C. fan.
 Initially training and competing at the middle distances; 800 metres and 1500 metres and doing cross country throughout the winter, Rooney's talent for the one lap sprint was discovered by coincidence when he stood in to make up points at a London fixture.

 Rooney was selected to represent Great Britain at the 2005 European Juniors, held in Lithuania in July of that year.
-He achieved the Silver Medal in the individuals and gold with the relay team and on his return home was then asked to make up the senior's 4 × 400 m men's relay team at the 2005 IAAF World Championships in Athletics, held that year in Helsinki, Finland.
-Martyn was originally running only in the heat, but impressing the GB coaches with a time of 44.9 seconds, he was selected to also run in the final.
-Despite completing his leg in 44.8 seconds, Martyn and teammates Timothy Benjamin, Robert Tobin and Malachi Davis came in fourth, with a sub three-minute time.
+He achieved the silver medal in the individuals and gold with the relay team and on his return home was then asked to make up the senior's 4 × 400 m men's relay team at the 2005 IAAF World Championships in Athletics, held that year in Helsinki, Finland.
+Rooney was originally running only in the heat, but impressing the GB coaches with a time of 44.9 seconds, he was selected to also run in the final.
+Despite completing his leg in 44.8 seconds, Rooney and teammates Timothy Benjamin, Robert Tobin and Malachi Davis came in fourth, with a sub three-minute time.
 Rooney represented England in the 2006 Commonwealth Games held in Melbourne, Australia.

 Despite impressing everyone throughout the heats, he came fifth in the final with a time of 45.51 seconds and set a new British Junior Record, previous held by Roger Black for 20 years.
 The English 4 × 400 m Men's relay team came in fourth at the Games.
 At the 2006 World Junior Championships in Beijing he finished third in 45.87 seconds.
 The British relay team too finished third, earning him a second bronze medal of the Championships.
-During 2008 Martyn had a successful season where he went comfortably under the 45-second barrier with a 44.83 at the London Grand Prix.
+During 2008, Rooney had a successful season where he went comfortably under the 45-second barrier with a 44.83 at the London Grand Prix.
 At the 2008 Beijing Olympics, Rooney set a new personal best in the Semi-final and finished sixth in the final.
 He also anchored GB to 4th in the relay with a 43.7 split, second fastest ever by a Briton.
 It was announced on 13 September 2016 that the Russian athlete Denis Alexee, had failed a retest of his sample from the 2008 Olympics.
 This means that Rooney will be upgraded to a bronze medal from the 4 × 400 m along with Michael Bingham, Robert Tobin and Andrew Steele.